- Using Images, Assets, and Icons

 Using Symbols across Projects

-Sometimes you might want to copy or move a Symbol Library from one project to another.
-Here is a simple way to do it, using the JSON feature in the Export menu:
+Sometimes you might want to copy or move a Symbol Library (or a few) from one project to another.
+Here is a simple way to do it:

 Note: If you want to use the same Symbol in multiple projects, an alternative method is to create a template project as described in Using Symbols and Assets across Projects.